LeadWoods0902/DandD_Nightmare_Plague/Homebrew Rules/Dash & Sprint.md

 Everyone can dash as an action, doubling your movement speed for that turn.

-By consuming your action and bonus action, you can attempt to sprint, granting increased movement speed (2x).
-To sprint, you must succeed a dc 10 \[Athletics\] check or stumble and end your turn early (positionally, your roll % of the desired distance travelled of your base speed)
+After dashing, you can consume your bonus action to attempt to up to half of your movement speed again.
+On a failed \[DEX

 | your speed | your roll| sprint distance |